-Lars Ulrik Mortensen, born in 1955, studied at the Royal Danish Academy of Music -harpsichord with Karen Englund and general figured bass with Jesper Buoy Christensen -and with Trevor Pinnock in London.
-During the period 1988-90 he was harpsichordist with London Baroque and until 1993 with Collegium Musicum 90, under the leadership of Simon Standage.
-He is now working extensively as soloist and chamber musician in Europe, USA, Mexico, South America, Japan and Australia, performing regularly with such distinguished colleagues as Emma Kirkby, John Holloway and Jaap ter Linden.
+Lars Ulrik Mortensen (born 1955) studied at The Royal Academy of Music in Copenhagen (harpsichord with Karen Englund, figured bass with Jesper Bøje Christensen) and with Trevor Pinnock in London.
+From 1988 to 1990 he was harpsichordist with London Baroque and until 1993 with Collegium Musicum 90 (leader: Simon Standage).
+He now works extensively as a soloist and chamber musician in Europe, the United States, Mexico, South America, China, Japan and Australia.

-Lars Ulrik Mortensen has received numerous awards and accolades, including the Music Critic’s Prize in 1984 and in 2007 he received Denmark’s most prestigious music award, the Léonie Sonning Music Prize.
-In 2008 he became a member of the Swedish Royal Academy of Music, Musikaliska Academy.
+Lars Ulrik Mortensen has received a number of prizes and distinctions, among them the Danish Music Critics’ Award in 1984.
+In 2007 he received Denmark’s most prestigious music award, The Léonie Sonning Music Prize, and in 2008 he was made a member of the Royal Swedish Academy of Music.

 From the Blog

 Lars Ulrik Mortensen 60 Years

 It’s a very unique person who turns 60 on 9/11 2015.